MelihFazl/BookUrBook/readme.txt

 --- Miray Ayerdem---
--> Adding and coding some methods to User and Post Classes -> Creating Wishlist Class as a model class and designing it again Wishlist screen according to feedback -> Creating Wishlist screen layout in Android Studio using xml, its adapter and its activity class using Java -> Creating My Posts screen layout in Android Studio using xml, its adapter and its activity class using Java -> Creating My Blocklist screen layout and its pop-ups in Android Studio using xml, its adapter and its activity class using Java
+-> Adding and coding some methods to User and Post Classes -> Creating some methods and designing it again Wishlist screen according to feedback -> Creating Wishlist screen layout in Android Studio using xml, its adapter and its activity class using Java -> Creating My Posts screen layout in Android Studio using xml, its adapter and its activity class using Java -> Creating My Blocklist screen layout and its pop-ups in Android Studio using xml, its adapter and its activity class using Java
--> Designing Settings screen layout in Android Studio using xml
+-> Designing Settings screen layout in Android Studio using xml -> Also Creating Admin Panel screen layout in Android Studio using xml, its adapter and its activity class using Java -> Creating My Blocklist screen layout and its pop-ups in Android Studio using xml, its adapter and its activity class using Java
+-> Adding alert dialog to some of views like My Posts screen, My Blocklist Screen and Wishlist Screen to interact with users -> Meeting Ferhat in order to connect between the objects, which are used in My Posts, Blocklist, and Wishlist activities, and database
+-> Some changes in My Posts, Post Details, Main Menu and Settings Screens to try fixing layouts to support for most of the screen size

 --- Kaan Tek---